adam-blakeney/ExecuStore/README.md

 The content is broken down in clear descriptions with text inputs from the forms.
 The images are uploaded directly.
 The naming convention was kept concise and relevant to the site.

+CRUD functioality design for database.
+What is CRUD?

+- Create, or add new entries
+- Read, retrieve, search, or view existing entries
+- Update, or edit existing entries
+- Delete, deactivate, or remove existing entries

+This can been seen in my project in the product management page and also in the blog page.
+Where admin and users can create a blog, edit that blog, search for old blog, edit and update their blogs and the delete their blog posts.

 ## Languages
 ---------------